 Leader: Gayle Carline

 Objective: There are many reasons to go indie, but impatience is not a good one.
 Being an independently published author lets you make all the decisions and reap all the rewards — it also means you take all the risks.
-This workshop covers the realities of the costs of both time and money, the pros and cons of various platforms.
+This workshop covers the realities of the costs of both time and money, the pros and cons of various platforms, and some how-tos for success if you decide to publish your own book.

 Pitch Witch: Query Letter Critique